Study Gold Coast — Australia's FAVOURITE classroom

 The Study Gold Coast organisation is membership based and represented by a Committee of Management, chaired by former Queensland Premier the Hon.
 Rob Borbridge AO.
-Institutional members in Southern Cross University, Griffith University and Bond University, as well as TAFE Queensland Gold Coast.
-The organisation has more than 50 regular members, which includes a range of Registered Training Organisations (RTO/VET), English Language Schools and High Schools.
-Associate members provide complimentary services to the education and training sector.
+Institutional members include Southern Cross University, Griffith University and Bond University, as well as TAFE Queensland Gold Coast.
+The organisation has more than 50 regular members, including a range of Registered Training Organisations (RTO/VET), English Language Schools and High Schools.
+Associate members provide complementary services to the education and training sector.

 For all membership inquiries please contact Partnerships on 07 5556 6100 or email us.

 With the first wave of summer upon us and those long, lazy days ahead many students naturally start thinking about spending more time at the beach.
 Those crystal clear waters and golden sands are one of the city’s biggest drawcards and for a large number of international students that’s an irresistible prospect.
 But for many of them beach culture, much less the prospect of being able to swim in the surf, is as foreign and palatable as a Vegemite sandwich.